halex5000/ld-articles/operate continuously/operate continuously - operate chapter.md

 Happy employees can lose laptops or entry badges.
 Unhappy employees can publish unsavory stories that threaten your company’s reputation.
 Global health pandemics like Covid-19 can quickly disrupt your standard business operations.

 These aren’t code-related, but these “real world” issues can cause major technical damage to your organization’s ability to deliver a stable product, and should be accounted for in your incident management process.

+### Declaring an incident

+Whith any release, there are the things you know could go wrong, the things you think might go wrong and then there's the things that go wrong that you never even thought about.
+That's why it's important to ensure you have the proper processes in place for identifying and declaring an incident.

+There are two ways to declare an incident: automatically and manually.
+Both are necessary for a high functioning incident response.

+#### Automatically

+For the things you know could go wrong or the things you think might go wrong, the best way to declare an incident is to have an observability or monitoring tool declare it automatically.
+As we'll discuss later in the observability section, these tools can be set with thresholds that can automatically trigger an incident response if they crossed.
+The most optimal solution would be to tie these triggers to a feature flag that potentially can automatically disable a release before the impact spreads.

+#### Manually

+Observability and monitoring tools can’t catch everything.
+In general, they are limited to catching problems you have some ability to predict, as you are the one setting the thresholds and triggers.
+However, there are many streams of information that can help your team identify a problem that cannot.
+For instance, customers may tell you that functionality is inoperable, either via traditional support channels or perhaps through non-traditional ones like social media.
+The key is to ensure that everyone in the organization feels empowered and encouraged to reach out to relevant chat channels, support or DevOps teams and escalate the issue as necessary.

 ## Mitigating risk